 rinsemiddlebliss

 Ink drawing of items a person might have on a chaotic desk.
-A no smoking sign, a mug of tea, a yorur (not yogurt) jar, a notebook with a spoon on it, a bar chart labeled only THINGIES, a report that says Itemize-Used for bird specifications and rogue animals, a bottle of bills with some lying next to it.
+A no smoking sign, a mug of tea, a yorur (not yogurt) jar, a notebook with a spoon on it, a bar chart labeled only THINGIES, a report that says Itemize-Used for bird specifications and rouge[sic] animals, a bottle of pills with some lying next to it.
 Own work 2023.

 Book scraper yak shave